angheljf/Heros-of-Pymoli/README.md

 #### Observable Trends

-* Of the 753 active and inactive players, the vast majority are male (87%).
-There also exists, a smaller, but notable proportion of female players (15%).
+* Of the 1163 active players, the vast majority are male (84%).
+There also exists, a smaller, but notable proportion of female players (14%).

-* Our peak age demographic falls between 20-24 (63.37 %) with secondary groups falling between 15-19 (23.61%) and 25-29 (17.53%).
+* Our peak age demographic falls between 20-24 (44.79%) with secondary groups falling between 15-19 (18.58%) and 25-29 (13.37%).

-* The demographic that spends the most money is the 20-24 with >$1,114.06 dollars total purchase value.
+* The age group that spends the most money is the 20-24 with 1,114.06 dollars as total purchase value and an average purchase of 4.32.
+In contrast, the demographic group that has the highest average purchase is the 35-39 with 4.76 and a total purchase value of 147.67.
 -----